These Mushroom Meatballs are packed with nutrients and plant protein. I guess I shouldn't call them meatballs since they don't contain meat…

 Vegan Mushroom Meatballs

-- Preheat oven to 350.
+- Preheat oven to 350F.
 On a baking sheet lined with parchment paper, evenly spread the mushrooms, onions and garlic cloves.
-Put in oven to dry roast for 30 minutes.
+Put in the oven to dry roast for 30 minutes.

 - When the veggies are done roasting, allow them to cool somewhat.
 You're going to add the veggies, garlic cloves and quinoa to the food processor along with the basil, oregano, salt, pepper.
 Blend it well until a hearty mixture is formed.
 You really want to make sure it's blended well to stick together.